 Working closely with Warwick Town Council, we are an independent group which aims to be self-financing.
-We meet as a group every two months, or more frequently if we are organising a big event such as a Christmas Ball.
-There are sub-groups organising continuing activities such as historical research, tours of the building, and the monthly social group ‘In the Ballroom’, and for specific events.
+We meet as a group every two or three months, or more frequently if we are organising a big event.

 What we do.
 The volunteers aim to make the Court House in Jury Street a centre of community activity as it was in Georgian times, while encouraging visitors to the town.
 For example, we organise:

 - Tours of the Building, to explain some of the town’s fascinating social history.

 - ‘In the Ballroom’ – a monthly social group with talks, activities, a quiz and tea, coffee and cake.

 - ‘Ballroom Board Games’ with a tea and time to chat on the fourth Tuesday of each month.

 - Help in the Visitor Information Centre – we assist at busy times of year.

 - Research: finding local stories and past court cases at the Records Office to be posted on our website or for dramatic reconstructions.